 Water Damage Restoration – The Clock Is Ticking

 Well, a) it is that bad, b) the problem will only get worse with time, not better, and c) acting quickly is a prerequisite for handling any kind of water damage.
-Even the smallest spills can create long lasting after effects, the same small spill can quickly turn into a major one if given enough time (don’t believe me?
-Remember that the Grand Canyon was a little ditch at one time), and you have to remember that the clock is ticking.
+Even the smallest spills can create long-lasting after effects, the same small spill can quickly turn into a major one if given enough time, and you have to remember that the clock is ticking.

 For starters, water continues to cause damage for as long as it is allowed to stand.
 Flooring and carpeting can be ruined in short order, and water can rapidly crawl up drywall and sheetrock, requiring major structural repair to the property.
 Water will also settle into every nook and cranny of your home, including those spaces that you may not think to look.
 What starts as a leak in your bathroom or kitchen will invariably end up in your basement or crawlspace, where it will sit unnoticed until you either go looking for it or it has caused damage too serious to be ignored.

 Water can also go to work on the structural support for your home, contributing to the premature rotting of wood and rusting of metal.
 With enough time, the structure may be seriously compromised, making it unsafe for habitation.